sevcan01/Pawder-App/README.md

 # E-Commerce Application

-This is a simple e-commerce application built with React Native, Redux, and NativeBase.
+This is a simple e-commerce application built with React Native, Redux Toolkit, and NativeBase.
 The main functionality includes adding and removing items from the shopping cart.

 ## Features